Offering work to Ukrainian refugees

 Do you have vacancies, and do you want to help Ukrainian refugees by offering them work?
 Read what the current situation is.

-Many Dutch businesses face employee shortages in the current labour market (in Dutch).
+Many Dutch businesses face employee shortages in the current labour market.
 Offering work to refugees can be a (temporary) solution to the employee shortage.
 Thanks to the Temporary Protection Directive Ukraine, you do not have to apply for a work permit for Ukrainian refugees.
 They can quickly start working for you.
 Around half of Ukrainian refugees in the Netherlands have already found work.

 Rules and conditions

-There are specific conditions (in Dutch) to protect the vulnerable group of Ukrainian refugees in the labour market.
+There are specific conditions to protect the vulnerable group of Ukrainian refugees in the labour market.
 For example:

 • A business must employ Ukrainian refugees by giving them an employment contract.
 You must also treat and reward this employee the same as other employees.